Food, Gas, Prices to Spike if Trump Levies Tariffs on Canada and Mexico

 As reported by Kiplinger, prices of everyday goods will spike if steep tariffs are enacted.
 The U.S. imported nearly $500 billion worth of merchandise from Mexico, and $410 billion from Canada in the twelve months leading up to November 2024.

 While Canada and Mexico account for just under 30% of all U.S. goods imports, its categories are crucial for the United States.
-Auto parts and manufactured vehicles, crude oil, and fresh foods and vegetables are some areas that may be hard hit by potential 25% tariffs.
+Auto parts and manufactured vehicles, crude oil, and fresh foods and vegetables are some areas that may be hard hit by Trump's 25% tariffs.

 Economists say Trump’s tariff proposal will ignite a trade war, which will cause U.S. consumer prices to increase and impact Canada and Mexico’s economies.
+So far, Canada and Mexico's leaders have responded with retaliatory measures.

 As reported, tariffs levied on foreign nations are paid by U.S. importers.
 That means a 25% tariff on Canadian goods will be paid by the U.S.-based importer, and that cost is generally passed to consumers like you so businesses can make a profit.